You've successfully subscribed to My Strongest Self

 Snack: A small bowl of muesli with oat milk.

-Up next - my weight loss journey - a progress update
+Up next: my weight loss journey - 3 months later

-Twelve weeks have now passed since I started my weight loss journey, so it seems a good time to check in on how much progress I’m making.
-I took some pictures...
+3 months have now passed since I started my weight loss journey, so it seems a good time to check in on how much progress I’m making.